naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 * **item_description** - Description of the item.
 * **return_url** - The URL to which the user will be redirected after the payment (e.g. return_url="https://example.com/thank-you/").
 * **no_shipping** - Do not prompt buyers for a shipping address (e.g. no_shipping="1").
+* **color** - The color of the PayPal button (e.g. color="blue").
+Available colors: gold, blue, silver, white and black.
+The default is gold.

 For detailed documentation please visit the [Checkout for PayPal Plugin](https://noorsplugin.com/checkout-for-paypal-wordpress-plugin/) page.